davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

 However, ensuring that you have set all the required SSL properties correctly is an error prone and tedious task.
-Therefore, Spring Boot for {pivotal-gemfire-name} applies some basic conventions for you.
+Therefore, Spring Boot for VMware GemFire applies some basic conventions for you.